The main and only source of real estate law in Ukraine is the statute.

 The lessee may be evicted after termination of the agreement (either by the lessor unilaterally or by expiry of the term of the lease).

-If done outside of court, this is subject to the agreement's regulation.
-A common procedure established in the agreement is as follows. the lessor collects the lessee's property from inside the leased real estate and stores it at the lessee's cost.
-If the lessee does not collect its property within the term stipulated by the agreement (usually around ten business days), the lessor may dispose of the property at its discretion.
+If done outside of court, this is subject to the agreement՚s regulation.
+A common procedure established in the agreement is that the lessor collects the lessee՚s property from inside the leased real estate and stores it at the lessee՚s cost; if the lessee does not collect its property within the term stipulated by the agreement (usually around ten business days), the lessor may dispose of the property at its discretion.

 However, there are cases where the lessee resists an out-of-court eviction.
 In this case, the lessor may file a suit on eviction.
 If the dispute is won, the lessor may evict the lessee, with the involvement of an enforcement officer and the national police.